 Interested students should submit 1-5 poems to Dr. Margery Brown by emailing them as Word or RTF attachments no later than April 1, 2016.
 Email firstname.lastname@example.org

 Poems must be typed, one to a page, with no identification on individual poems.
 The author's name, RAM ID number, phone number, and list of titles should be typed on a cover page included with the entry.

 Individual poems may not be longer than 50 lines.

 Poems will not be returned, so entrants should be careful to keep copies.

 Note: All entries will be reviewed by a panel composed of two current members of the Farmingdale student body and three members of the English/Humanities faculty.

-The winning poems will be published on this website, and in Aitia magazine.
+The winning poems will be published on this website.

-During a special program in the Ward Hall Great Room, at 6 PM on April 16, 2014, the winning poet will receive the Raynor Wallace Poetry Award.
+During a special program in the Ward Hall Great Room, at 6 PM on date TBA, the winning poet will receive the Raynor Wallace Poetry Award.
 The second- and third-prize winners will also receive their awards: First prize, $150; Second prize $100; Third prize $75.
 Authors of the winning poems will be invited to read at this time.